 Champaner-Pavagadh Archaeological Park got its World Heritage site status in 2004 by UNESCO.
-With its origins dating back to a prehistoric period between the 8th and 14th centuries, this cultural site is widely famous for its archaeological, historical, and living cultural properties.
+With its origins dating back to a prehistoric period between the 8th and 14th centuries, this heritage site is widely famous for its archaeological, historical, and living cultural properties.

 4. Sundarbans National Park, West Bengal

-Sundarbans National Park located in West Bengal, India is the largest estuarine mangrove forest in the world.
+Sundarbans National Park located in West Bengal, India is the most extensive estuarine mangrove forest in the world.
 The national park is also one of the largest reserves for the Bengal Tiger.
 Sundarbans National Park was awarded the World Heritage Site by UNESCO in 1987 as the natural property.
 Another attraction in this National Park is the saltwater crocodiles.
 Besides being a World Heritage Site, it is also one of the most dangerous National Parks in India as most of the Royal Bengal tigers are labeled as man-eaters because of their frequent encounters with the locals.

 5. Ahmedabad City

 With over 25 ASI (Archaeological Survey of India) protected structures in the city, Ahmedabad earns the status of being the first Indian city to enter the list of World Heritage City across the globe.
 The capital city of Gujarat, Ahmedabad preserves its rich cultural heritage with densely packed traditional houses known as pols.
-The city has been the capital of Gujarat for 6 centuries now.
+The city has been the capital of Gujarat for six centuries now.